johndjameson/johndjameson.com/docs/vision.md

 > “I’d love to see front end designers and developers blogging more about problems they faced and how they solved them.” - Dave Rupert

+> "Work hard.
+Don't be an asshole.
+Share what you know." — Brad Frost

 ##Goals
 * Explain my design process and encourage conversation